Fortescue, Missouri

-Fortescue is a village in Holt County, Missouri, United States.
+Fortescue is a village in southwestern Holt County, Missouri, United States.
 The population was 21 at the 2020 census.

 History

-Fortescue was founded circa 1884.
+Fortescue was founded in 1886 and had its plat filed on August 8, 1890.
 An early railroad promoter named Fortesque gave the community the maiden name of his mother.
 A post office called Fortescue was established in 1884, and remained in operation until 1973.
+Its location was at the juncture of the Burlington Missouri River Railroad and Big Tarkio Creek (now called Old Channel Tarkio Creek) and was platted as four blocks.